falchion10/macOS-Jailbreak/README.md

 Once you are in startup options menu select "Options" with the settings icon.
 Type your password to authenticate then open terminal by pressing "Utilities" at the top of the menu bar.

-We will need to disable System Integrity Protection and the Secure System Volume.
+We will need to disable System Integrity Protection, the Secured System Volume, and Gatekeeper.
 We will also need to install the custom kernel, along with reboot back into normal mode.
 Run these 4 commands:

 Disable SIP: